Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Introduction

-The shadow of rotating black holes attracted a lot of attention in the last decades, led by the seminal work by Synge \cite{Synge:1966} and Luminet \cite{Luminet:1979}, who gave the formula to calculate the angular radius of the photon capture region around the Schwarzschild black hole.
-Later, Bardeen \cite{Bardeen1973} analysed the shadow of the Kerr black hole and showed that the spin would cause distortion in the shape of shadows.
-Applications of shadow in unravelling the useful information regarding the near horizon features of gravity have aroused a flurry of activities in the analytical investigations, and numerical simulation of shadows for black holes in GR \cite{Falcke:1999pj,De,Shen:2005cw,Yumoto:2012kz,Atamurotov:2013sca,Papnoi:2014aaa,Abdujabbarov:2015xqa,Atamurotov:2016,Cunha:2018acu,Kumar:2018ple}, some other configurations of black holes arising in modified theories of gravity (MoG) \cite{Amarilla:2010,Amarilla:2011,Amarilla:2013,Amir:2017,Singh:2017,Mizuno:2018,Ghosh:2020,4DEGB_2020} and in higher dimensions \cite{Amir:2017slq,Eiroa:2018,Banerjee:2019nnj}.
-One of the motivations of several works on black hole shadow is that the trajectories of light near black holes are related to the background geometry's essential features and properties.
-Moreover, by observing the size and deformation of its shadow, the spin, mass parameter and possibly other global charges or \textit{hair}-parameters of the black holes can be calculated \cite{Hioki2009,Tsupko2017,CunhaPhysRevLett2019,CunhaUniverse2020,Kumar:2018ple}.
-Moreover, it is also useful in testing theories of gravity \cite{Kramer1:2004hd}.
+The shadows of rotating black holes attracted a lot of attention in the past few decades, led by the seminal work by \cite{Synge:1966okc} and \cite{Luminet:1979nyg}, who formulated the expression for the angular radius of the photon capture region around the Schwarzschild black hole.
+Later, \cite{Bardeen:1973tla} analysed the shadow of the Kerr black hole and showed that the spin would cause distortion in the shape of the shadow.
+Applications of shadow in unravelling the useful information regarding the near horizon features of gravity have aroused a flurry of activities in the analytical investigations, and numerical simulation of shadows for black holes in GR \citep{Falcke:1999pj,Vries2000TheAS,Shen:2005cw,Yumoto:2012kz,Atamurotov:2013sca,Papnoi:2014aaa,Abdujabbarov:2015xqa,Atamurotov:2015xfa,Cunha:2018acu,Kumar:2018ple}.
+The shadows of black holes in MoG have been found to be smaller and more distorted when compared with the Kerr black hole shadow \citep{Amarilla:2010zq,Amarilla:2011fx,Amarilla:2013sj,Amir:2017slq,Singh:2017vfr,Mizuno:2018lxz,Ghosh:2020ece,Kumar:2020owy}.
+An extensive work on shadows in higher dimensions can be found in literature \citep{Amir:2017slq,Eiroa:2017uuq,Vagnozzi:2019apd,Banerjee:2019nnj}.
+Also, the shadow of black holes in GR coupled to Non-linear electrodynamics has been used to extract upper limits on the black hole magnetic charge \citep{Allahyari:2019jqz}.
+One of the motivations behind the multifarious works on black hole shadow is that the trajectories of light near black holes are related to the background geometry's essential features and properties.
+Moreover, by observing the size and deformation of shadow, the spin, mass parameter and possibly other global charges or \textit{hair}-parameters of the black holes can be calculated \citep{Hioki:2009na,Tsupko:2017rdo,Cunha:2019dwb,Cunha:2019ikd,Kumar:2018ple,Khodadi:2020jij}.
+Besides, it is also useful in testing theories of gravity \citep{Kramer:2004hd}.